A Child Can Drown Or Get Injured Just As Easily In An Above-Ground Pool As An In-Ground Pool

 Because above-ground pools are usually only four or five feet deep, anyone who dives into the pool is at risk of striking their head on the bottom of the pool causing, spinal cord injuries, paralysis, quadriplegia, paraplegia or a diving related death.
 Homeowners, property owners, or parents who have an above-ground pool need to take the necessary precautions to prevent an accidental drowning or catastrophic injury to any swimmer.

-If you or someone you love has suffered an injury, drowning or death in a backyard swimming pool, you may be able to file a claim for premise liability if the pool that caused you or a loved one’s injury or death was lacking required safety devices or if poor pool maintenance caused or contributed to your injuries.
+If you or someone you love has suffered an injury, drowning or death in a backyard swimming pool, you may be able to file a claim for premises liability if the pool that caused you or a loved one’s injury or death was lacking required safety devices or if poor pool maintenance caused or contributed to your injuries.
 You could also have a claim for product liability if you were not made aware of the safety hazards of the type of pool that caused your injuries.

 Since 1958, the experienced Philadelphia swimming pool accident lawyers at nationally known Beasley Law Firm have aggressively represented clients and their families who have been injured or killed in or around a swimming pool.
 Our experienced swimming pool accident team includes a previous swim club Board of Directors President and individual pool owners that are highly knowledgeable and experienced in all aspects of swimming pool and diving board safety.